Retirement Accounts

 How to Calculate Your Lifetime Annuity

-• How much you’ll be contributing to the annuity each year
+• Annual contributions: How much you plan to add to the annuity each year.

-• The number of years you’ll be paying into the annuity
+• Investment period: The total number of years you’ll contribute to the annuity.

 Costs Associated with Lifetime Annuities